ThijsWouters/resume/projects.md

 ## DeMorgen Backend

-For Unaicle & De persgroep

-### Period

-January 2014 - February 2014

-### Description

 DeMorgen is a Belgian newspaper.
 This is the backend for their mobile app.
 We ensure that the correct articles, pictures and advertising gets to the app, and ultimately to the reader.

+### Client

+Unaicle & De persgroep

+### Period

+January 2014 - February 2014

 ###  Technologies